June 5, 2026

 Can a company be SOC 2 certified and still get hacked?

 Yes.
 SolarWinds, MOVEit Transfer, Okta, Snowflake, and Microsoft were all SOC 2 attested at the time of significant compromises between 2020 and 2024.
 A SOC 2 attestation describes controls during a past audit window.
-It is not a real-time security signal and does not test for unknown vulnerabilities in vendor software.
+It is not a real-time security signal, and it does not test for unknown vulnerabilities in vendor software.

 Is SOC 2 certification enough for vendor due diligence?